Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Boise State vs. San Jose State Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 5

-Friday's game at Provident Credit Union Event Center has the Boise State Broncos (9-4, 0-0 MWC) taking on the San Jose State Spartans (7-7, 0-1 MWC) at 10:30 PM (on January 5).
-Our computer prediction projects a 73-67 victory for Boise State, who is a slight favorite based on our model.
+Friday's contest between the Boise State Broncos (9-4, 0-0 MWC) and the San Jose State Spartans (7-7, 0-1 MWC) at Provident Credit Union Event Center has a projected final score of 73-68 based on our computer prediction, with Boise State securing the victory.
+Tipoff is at 10:30 PM on January 5.

-Based on our computer prediction, Boise State projects to cover the 5.5-point spread in its matchup versus San Jose State.
-The over/under is currently listed at 142.5, and the two teams are projected to fall short of that total.
+According to our computer prediction, Boise State is projected to cover the spread (5.5) versus San Jose State.
+The two teams are projected to exceed the 140.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!